 - 1. Select the DSM you wish to use for DTM extraction from the project tree. - 2.
 Select "DTM extraction..." in the "Modules" menu. - 3.
 If a constraint is used: - a.
-Turn on "Constraint".
-Note that the constraint file must first be added from the project tree. - b.
+Check "Constraint". - b.
 Specify the type.
 Either "Elevation" or "Exclusion Zone". - c.
-Choose the file containing the constraint using the corresponding drop-down menu.
+Choose the file containing the constraint using the corresponding dropdown menu.
 The constraint will be displayed in the main window overlaid on the DEM. - 4.
 If the DSM features are required: - a.
-Turn on "Output DSM Features". - b.
+Check "Output DSM Features". - b.
 Specify the output DEM file using the corresponding drop-down menu. - 5.
 Click on the "Process" button.
 Real-time feedback will be provided on the overall progress of processing.
-Once the process is done, the DTM will appear in the main window. - 6.
-Save the generated DTM by selecting "Save DEM As..." using the contextual button in the project tree.
+Once the process is done, the DTM will appear in the main window.

+6. Save the generated DTM by selecting "Save DEM As..." using the contextual button in the project tree.